Suspect shot and killed by Fresno County deputies identified

 Investigators believe he was trying to blow up the home.

-Around 5:20 a.m., officials say Happawana began to advance toward deputies, ultimately leading them to open fire.
+Around 5:20 am, officials say Happawana began to advance toward deputies, which ultimately led them to open fire.

 "We utilized less lethal which was ineffective and, at that point, we utilized deadly force," Asst.
 Sheriff John Zanoni said.